richardsrandall/richardview/docs/tutorial_3.rst

     :alt: A Valco2WayValve widget

-Connecting to an Instrument and Finding its Serial Protocol
+Connecting to Instruments with Text-Based Serial Protocols
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

+Many instruments communicate with computers by receiving and sending binary-encoded text messages.
+By default, RichardView widgets use this type of communication, enabled by the pySerial Python package.

-In principle, RichardView can control any instrument that uses a text-based serial protocol to communicate with a computer.
+In principle, a RichardView widget with pySerial can control any instrument that uses a text-based serial protocol.
 In practice, finding that protocol can be tricky.
 The protocol consists of a baud rate (an integer value, like 19200), a syntax for sending commands, and a syntax in which replies are sent.

 It's easiest if you can find a manual for your device that contains its serial protocol.
 If that fails, often the manufacturer will have documentation on the serial protocol that they can send upon request.
-It may be referred to as an RS232 protocol, an RS485 protocol, or something else.
+It may be referred to as an RS232, DB9, or serial protocol.

 If you have a manufacturer-supplied program that can talk to the device, you can also try to listen in on its connection and reverse-engineer the serial protocol.
 Some programs that may help do this are portmon, com0com, and realterm.
 This works